ambilykk/copilot-user-mgmt/README.md

 # Copilot User Management
 Regularly optimize cost and seat usage for an organization by removing unused Copilot for Business seat assignments from the Organization.

+> If your organization has enabled Copilot access for all members, then the delete API will not work.
+Enable access for selected members in order to manage seats via the API.
+In this case, you can use the report to manually remove the seat assignments.

 > Note: **4-Mar-2024** This Action uses the Copilot for Business API, which is in public Beta and subject to change

 ## PAT Token
 Create a Fine-grained personal access tokens with